YouVersion Logo

 Cain and Abel, Part 1

 After their exile from the garden, Adam and Eve give birth to two sons: Cain and Abel.
 Cain, the older brother, was a farmer and Abel, the younger brother, was a shepherd.
-A time came when Cain brought some of his crops as an offering to God.
-Abel also brought an offering—he brought the best portions of his flock.

-Then the LORD said to Cain, “Why are you angry?
+Then the Lord said to Cain, “Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”
 Genesis 4:6-7 NIV

 Now Cain said to his brother Abel, “Let’s go out to the field.”
 While they were in the field, Cain attacked his brother Abel and killed him.
 Genesis 4:8 NIV

-Earlier, sin had pushed Adam and Eve to disobey God, blame one another, and harbor shame toward themselves.
+Earlier, sin had pushed Adam and Eve to disobey God, blame each another, and harbor shame toward themselves.
 But here, sin escalated to the murder of a fellow image-bearer of God.
 This was a new level of destruction.

 Sin escalates.
 Sin consumes.
 And sin destroys.